cures-hub/cures-condec-jira/doc/features/automatic-text-classification.md

 Basic descriptive statistics on ground truth files can be calculated using the R file [training-data-analysis.r](training-data-analysis.r).

 ## Usage During Development
-The classifier predicts whether the textual parts in the Jira issue description, comments, or commit messages are relevant decision knowledge elements and
--if yes-it annotates the parts accordingly.
+The classifier predicts whether the textual parts in the Jira issue description, comments, or commit messages are relevant decision knowledge elements and, if yes, it annotates the parts accordingly.
-ConDec performs the automatic annotation directly in the text of the Jira issue description and comments when developers save textual changes.
+ConDec performs the **automatic annotation** directly **in the text of the Jira issue description and comments** when developers save textual changes.
-Besides, ConDec offers a dedicated view for text classification.
+Besides, ConDec offers a dedicated **view for text classification**.
-In the text classification view, developers manually approve the classification result, i.e., developers decide whether the annotations are correct or not.
+In the text classification view, developers **manually approve the classification result**, i.e., developers decide whether the annotations are correct or not.
-Developers can trigger the automatic text classification.
+Developers can trigger the automatic text classification using the *Auto-Classify* button.

 ![Text classification view with three sentences not yet manually approved/validated](../screenshots/text_classification_view.png)